 Based on the book Hold Me Tight: Seven Conversations for a Lifetime of Love By Dr. Sue Johnson

 Hold Me Tight® is a registered trademark of Sue Johnson

-REGISTRATION FEE: $25 (includes one day of instruction and seminar packet, lunch is provided)
+REGISTRATION FEE: TBD (includes one day of instruction and seminar workbook, lunch is provided)